Explorations in Creativity & Spirituality

 Who Should Consider Submitting a Proposal?

-Manuscript proposals and completed manuscripts will come from a pair or more of authors.
-We are looking for people that want to work collaboratively and explore the intersection of creative practice and religious reflection.
+Manuscript proposals and completed manuscripts will come from single authors or a pair of authors.
+We are looking for people that want to work individually or collaboratively and innovatively explore the intersection of the common good and religious reflection.
 We are especially interested in projects that engage in some aspect of community-building and/or work for justice.
-As noted above, the project is envisioned so that each book in the series will feature significant contributions from folks who primarily identify themselves as practitioners of an art (broadly-defined) and folks who identify themselves as academics.
+As noted above, the project is envisioned so that each book in the series will feature significant contributions from folks who primarily identify themselves as practitioners of the common good and folks who identify themselves as academics.
 We hope that we will hear from groups composed of activists, academics, and artists.
 Religious leaders.
 Process thinkers.
 Philosophers.
 Poets.
 Theologians.
 Novelists.
 Dancers and painters who have never written, but have something to say.
-We want to hear from people disgruntled with the world as it is, want to help it change and think there is something about the way the arts and religion interact that might be part of helping that change to happen.
+We want to hear from people disgruntled with the world as it is, want to help it change and think there is something about how the quest for a new and better world and religion interact that might be part of helping that change to happen.
 Contributions from social groups that have been historically marginalized in the academy and/or faith communities are particularly welcome.

 How to Submit Your Proposal